Demonization: Religion

 Analogs to demonization exist outside monotheistic religions, as well.
 Polytheism easily accepts foreign gods in general, and in times of conflict, a foreign nation's gods would sometimes be portrayed as evil.
 Less commonly, it would be applied to other religions as well.
 For example, Buddha's portrayal in Hinduism varies: Some strains of Hinduism consider the Buddha an incarnation of Vishnu while in some texts such as the Puranas, he is portrayed as an avatar born to mislead those who deny the Vedic knowledge.
 (Note: The reverse is found in Buddhist texts which similarly caricature Hindu sacred figures.
 According to Alf Hiltebeitel and other scholars, some of the stories in Buddha-related Jataka tales found in Pali texts seem slanderous distortions of Hindu legends, but these may reflect the ancient local traditions and the complexities of early interaction between the two Indian religions.)

 Political conflicts

 Demonization is sometimes used against what are arguably political opponents rather than religious ones.
-The Knights Templar were destroyed by accusations that they worshipped Baphomet from King Philip the Fair.
+The Knights Templar were destroyed by accusations from King Philip the Fair that they worshipped Baphomet.
 Baphomet, often thought to be Beelzebub, may have been used because of the likeness of this horned deity with the Christian images of Satan.